 The system most commonly used in our day-to-day computations is the decimal or base 10 system.
 This counting system evolved naturally because we have 10 fingers.
 The use of computers has made it necessary to work with number systems whose bases are powers of two.
 The hexadecimal (base 16) system uses the digits 0 through 9 and the letters A through F as the numeric symbols.
 Figure 1 displays the upper case letter C as hexadecimal 43, which corresponds to the decimal number 67.
 The conversion from hexadecimal to decimal is done by multiplying the value of the first hex digit times 16 and adding the value of the second hex digit.
 Thus, 4×16+3 = 67.

 In modern times, the study of the relationships between words and numbers has increased, specially for the purpose of encrypting data.
 Some simple systems like the calculator spelling illustrated in Figure 2 are only for entertainment, but modern cryptography combines the use of pseudorandom number generators with modular arithmetic to map any text into apparent gibberish.
-The only way to break the code is to know the starting number (seed) of the pseudorandom number generator and the sequence of numbers that it generates.
+The equation Xn = (Xc+19) modulo 26, discussed above, is an example of a simple pseudorandom number generator.
+The only way to decode messages with this type of encryption is to know the sequence of numbers generated by the pseudorandom number generator.

 Note: The information entered above is used exclusively for the calculations and it is not saved in any form.